3bdulrahmn69/wow_you_convert_it/README.md

 # Wow You Convert It

 ## Description
-Wow You Convert It is a simple tool that allows you to see what your salary is worth in various wow currencies.
-Whether you're a WoW player curious about the in-game economy or just want to add a fun twist to understanding your salary, this tool is for you.
+W😲W You Convert It is a simple tool that allows you to see what your salary is worth in various wow currencies.
+If you want to add a fun twist to understanding your salary, this tool is for you.

 ## How it works
-Wow You Convert It takes your real-life salary as input and converts it into different WoW currencies based on current exchange rates.
-You simply input your salary amount, select the currency you're paid in, and choose the WoW currency you want to convert it to.
-The tool then calculates the equivalent amount in WoW gold, silver, or copper.
+Wow You Convert It takes your real-life salary as input and converts it into different W😲W currencies based on current exchange rates.
+You simply input your salary amount, select the currency you're paid in, and choose the W😲W  currency you want to convert it to.
+The tool then calculates the equivalent amount in W😲W currencies.

 ## Demo
 You can try out Wow You Convert It by visiting the [live demo](https://wowyouconvertit.netlify.app/).